|Best overall home security system||SimpliSafe 9 Piece Wireless Home Security System||Check Price||

 Smart Home Automation

 The way we control our appliances, lights, garage doors, and entertainment systems has changed with the advent of smart home technology, so it stands to reason that home security systems would, too.
-Finding a system that is compatible with your other smart devices can help you monitor and control from afar, for example setting timers, collecting data, and even customizing with systems that integrate with Amazon Echo or Google Home devices.
+Finding a surveillance system that is compatible with your other smart devices can help you monitor and control from afar, for example setting timers, collecting data, and even customizing with systems that integrate with Amazon Echo or Google Home devices.

 Most of the smart home-enabled security systems have some kind of app functionality, which allows you to remotely control your cameras, lights, and sensors through your smartphone.
 It’s not only convenient, but the instant connection can also make signing up for an outside monitoring service (which carries monthly or yearly subscription fees) unnecessary.
 So it can be a cost-saving measure as well.